tenephor/atomizer/README.md

 ## How to Use:
 1. Download and run script under OSX
 2. From the main menu, select Add or Change Path(s): select one or more folders with video encodes
-3. Go back to the main menu and select "Dump Atoms": a .csv is written into the same folder as the script.
+3. Go back to the main menu and select "Dump Atoms".
+A .csv will be written into the same folder as the script.
+It might take a few minutes depending on how many video files are parsed.

 ## Taking it Further:
 Apple's script editor can package the script as an application.